WWE Rumors: Shaq Out Of ‘Mania,’ Big Show To Win Andre The Giant Battle Royal?

 Both Strowman and Big Show seem like logical choices to win this upcoming match based on their body of work.
 For Braun, it’s been the past year or so with his push to monster heel status on Raw.
 For Big Show, it’s his entire career, which is supposedly going to end as far as wrestling with WWE in February of 2018.
 It wouldn’t be surprising to see the two behemoths battling it out for the big win in the finale of this match.
 When it comes down to it, both of these huge superstars deserve the win, which could really make the finish exciting for fans.
 It’s unfortunate that Shaq has seemed to back out of a match built up for months, but the “Show must go on” for the grandest stage of them all.

 Ironically, WWE also ran a poll asking fans to vote on who Big Show should face if Shaq doesn’t get in the ring with him.
-Among the options were a rematch against boxer Floyd Mayweather Jr., or first-time matches with NFL star Rob Gronkowski, former NBA star and WCW wrestler Dennis Rodman, former NBA star Charles Barkley, and the highly-outspoken UFC star, Conor McGregor.
+Among the options were a rematch against boxer Floyd Mayweather Jr., or first-time matches with NFL star Rob Gronkowski, former NBA star and WCW wrestler Dennis Rodman, former NBA star Charles Barkley, and highly outspoken UFC star Conor McGregor.
 It’s no surprise that the WWE Universe spoke up in favor of McGregor, although that doesn’t seem very likely at this point unless the payout for Conor is big enough to help him take a loss.

 WWE fans, who do you think will win the 2017 edition of the Andre the Giant Memorial Battle Royal?
 Does Big Show deserve it for his career resume with WWE or does someone new deserve the trophy?